Modern slavery statement

 As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we survey our largest suppliers for compliance with the requirements of the Modern Slavery Act 2015 (the Act).
 This includes a detailed questionnaire and engagement with suppliers to understand organisational measures designed to prevent slavery and human trafficking.

 - establish and assess areas of potential risk in our business and supply chains

 - monitor potential risk areas in our business and supply chains

 - reduce the risk of slavery and human trafficking occurring in our business and supply chains

 Risk and compliance

 River and Mercantile will at least annually evaluate the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain in accordance with the procedures outlined above.
 We do not consider that we operate in high risk sectors or locations because of the nature of our business.

 Where we have identified a potential risk, such risks will be investigated in accordance with our anti-slavery policy and remediated and mitigated as soon as possible.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are working on a training programme to provide appropriate training to relevant staff members.
-Through such training, employees will be encouraged to identify and report any potential breaches of the organisations anti-slavery and human trafficking policy.
+To ensure a high level of understanding of the concept of modern slavery and create awareness of the consequences of human trafficking in our supply chains and our business, we have started to roll out a training programme to provide appropriate training to relevant staff members, particularly those in procurement and HR roles.
+The training covers the current legislation and introduces employees to the industries and types of workplaces where slavery risks are known to be high.
+Through such training, employees will be encouraged to identify and report any potential breaches of the organisation’s anti-slavery and human trafficking policy.